KivalM/iSpeak/README.md

 ## Repository Structure
 ```
-/POC - contains the proof of concept
+/.devcontainer - contains the devcontainer configuration
-/web - contains the Svelte frontend
+/app - contains the Svelte frontend
-/server - contains the FastAPI backend
+/backend - contains the FastAPI backend
 /models - contains the trained models
-/notebooks - contains the AI development and AI testing
+/other/notebooks - contains the AI development and AI testing
-/.devcontainer - contains the devcontainer configuration
+/other/POC - contains the proof of concept
 ```